ashhhlynn/final-marketplace-api/README.md

 - Redux
 - Semantic UI React
 - HTML & CSS
-- PostgresQL - Database
+- PostgreSQL - Database
-- Bcrypt and JWT for authentication and authorization
+- BCrypt and JWT for authentication and authorization
 - Stripe API
 - rack-cors - provides support for Cross-Origin Resource Sharing for Rack compatible web applications(allows the front-end portion of this project to perform fetch requests)
 - active_model_serializers - allows customization and rendering of data in JSON format as responses to requests